Sebaestschjin/gloomhaven-campaign-manager/README.md

 - ❌ Envelopes
 - ❌ Forgotten Circle expansion

+## Other
+- ❌ Make positions (e.g. rule book) customizable
+- ❌ Allow the inclusion of the custom battle goals

 # Known Bugs
 - Removing the last card from the modifier deck doesn't work, as the deck says it doesn't have any objects left.
 So having all perks on one character will not work.